 This research webinar has been organised by the British Society for Strain Measurement (BSSM) on behalf of the Forum of Applied Mechanics.

-The purpose of the introduction will be to introduce the wide ranging topic of experimental mechanics and provide some example applications.
-The introduction will describe some of the British Society for Strain Measurements activity and its close association with the Forum for Applied Mechanics.
+The purpose of the introduction was to introduce the wide ranging topic of experimental mechanics and provide some example applications.
+The introduction described some of the British Society for Strain Measurements activity and its close association with the Forum for Applied Mechanics.

 Airbus is one of the world's leading aircraft manufacturers of airliners with more than 100 seats.
 The Airbus product line comprises 14 aircraft models, from the 100-seat single-aisle A318 jetliner to the 525-seat A380 (which is the largest civil airliner in service), it's total fleet of delivered aircraft being almost 5,500.
 Airbus has expanded into the military transport aircraft sector.
 The A400M multi-role military airlifter - being produced under management of the Airbus Military company - will replace fleets of ageing C-130 Hercules and C-160 Transalls beginning in 2009.
 In addition, aerial tankers for in-flight refuelling and transport missions are available in aircraft variants derived from the A310 and A330.